ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/03_perform_a_split.rst

 Visualizing Scaffold Splits
 ***************************

-|tanimoto| is a handy way to measure structural dissimilarity between compounds
+`Tanimoto distances <https://en.wikipedia.org/wiki/Jaccard_index#Tanimoto_similarity_and_distance/>`_ is a handy way to measure structural dissimilarity between compounds represented using `ECFP fingerprints <https://pubs.acs.org/doi/10.1021/ci100050t>`_.
-represented using |ecfp|.

-We can use functions in the ``compare_splits_plots`` module to compute
-|tanimoto| between each validation and test set compound and its nearest neighbor
-in the training set, and then plot the distribution of distances for each subset.
+We can use functions in the ``compare_splits_plots`` module to compute `Tanimoto distances <https://en.wikipedia.org/wiki/Jaccard_index#Tanimoto_similarity_and_distance/>`_ between each validation and test set compound and its nearest neighbor in the training set, and then plot the distribution of distances for each subset.